 We followed athletes with inspirational stories—people who’d had difficult pasts but overcame those situations and won medals—and tracked who was winning and ran campaigns.
 And then we ended up winning the Media Campaign of the Year.
 It was a great learning experience and I’ll remember it for many years.

 Meanwhile, at TransferGo, I’m really proud of our data-led approach.
 We’re checking metrics every day and we’ve changed our approach to be more data-led.
 As a result, we’re getting more visibility and we understand what’s going on at most data points, which is super important.
-This approach has enabled us to be more cost efficient, too, which is fantastic.”
+This approach has enabled us to be more cost-efficient, too, which is fantastic.

 I definitely see myself staying in the fintech environment.
 That’s where the competition is happening and where you need to be more creative and innovative with your solutions.
 And I really like that.
 TransferGo is a great company.
-I can definitely see myself staying here and managing campaigns to help them grow and expand into many more markets.”
+I can definitely see myself staying here and managing campaigns to help them grow and expand into many more markets.

 My brothers were more focused on the finance side, whereas I took care of marketing.
 That’s how I learned about paid search ads and Facebook ads.
 I taught myself by reading blogs and articles on the internet.
-The app offered anonymity—basically you went through their Facebook profiles and if they liked you back, you’d get a match.
+The app offered anonymity—basically, you went through their Facebook profiles and if they liked you back, you’d get a match.
 But otherwise, you wouldn’t know.
 We got up to 30,000 users.
 We had a lot of calls from TV channels wanting to talk about our company.
 The business sadly folded after a couple of years, but it was a lot of fun while it lasted.

 Something else that feels fun?
 Sending money with TransferGo.
 Sign up now for easy online money transfers.
 And for more Meet the Team interviews like this one with Diego Vazquez, head over to our blog.